taborgreat/creative-ideas/plan.md

 much hrs and other values in wealth it cost to get that $20 so you/llm can dictate value transfers and their worth to other branches. may be inherit with both branches and transactions json seeing how the value trade was worth

-build function/endpoint to insert a node between 2 nodes transferring parent id's respectively
+build function/endpoint to insert a node between 2 nodes transferring parent id's respectively handle trading nodes either being set to null or to parent id in transactions collection when a node is deleted that was involved

 FINISHED manage kinks with value endpoints
 FINISHED manage kinks with status endpoint- make sure children inherit status. combine set status and complete endpoints